 Security leaders have used security frameworks to guide their strategies since these frameworks were first published.
-ISO published their first iteration in the late 80’s and since then, multiple frameworks have been brought into the fold.
-The fundamental principle of these frameworks is that businesses often use the same or similar technologies to support their business and as a result, the industry can develop standards that all organizations should follow.
+ISO published its first iteration in the late ’80s, and since then, multiple frameworks have been brought into the fold.
+The fundamental principle of these frameworks is that businesses often use the same or similar technologies to support their business, and as a result, the industry can develop standards that all organizations should follow.

 Digital Risk Management Frameworks

-The fact is that developing a new framework takes time, and given the breakneck speed of innovation and new technologies coming to market, to develop a framework based solely on the technologies of today would be folly.
+The fact is that developing a new framework takes time, and given the breakneck speed of innovation and new technologies coming to market, developing a framework based solely on the technologies of today would be folly.

 A Digital Risk Management Framework Needs…

-More than anything, when selecting a framework to guide your cyber risk management strategy you must seek out frameworks that deliver flexibility and scalability to support future technologies.
-What we are only just now starting to see is the legacy technologies and approaches to cybersecurity are the biggest opening for an attack.
+More than anything, when selecting a framework to guide your cyber risk management strategy, you must seek out frameworks that deliver flexibility and scalability to support future technologies.
+What we are only just now starting to see is that legacy technologies and approaches to cybersecurity are the biggest openings for an attack.

 A framework applied to digital risk management must also support scalability.
 The rapid adoption of new technologies across an entire organization is only going to accelerate.
-Business units are able to test and trial more potential solutions than ever before and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
-Scalability here meaning that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.
+Business units can test and trial more potential solutions than ever before, and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
+Scalability here means that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.